David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This is a tactic to separate the Military from the Party's leadership.
 In Vietnam, the interests of the Party, State, and People are unified; loyalty to the Party is loyalty to the Country and the People.
 * President Ho Chi Minh affirmed: "Our army is loyal to the Party, filial to the people."

+**Allegation:** Distorts that the Vietnam People's Army (VPA) "invaded" Laos and Cambodia in history; or demands the "civilianization" of the Ministry of National Defense.
+* The VPA's history is one of fighting for national liberation and fulfilling noble international duties (helping friends is helping oneself), recognized by the people of Laos and Cambodia, not "invasion."
+* The VPA comes from the people and fights for the people; "Civilianizing" the military leadership is a plot to weaken the Party's absolute leadership over national defense.

+**Allegation:** Distorts Military Service as "coercive," "a waste of youth," or "hindering wealth creation"; incites youth to evade conscription.
+* Defending the Fatherland is a sacred duty and noble right of citizens enshrined in the Constitution; evading it is a violation of the law and national tradition.
+* The military environment is a "great school" that trains youth in discipline, health, and skills, helping them mature and succeed later in life.
+* The State has policies to support demobilized soldiers (vocational training, jobs); claiming it is a "waste of time" is a selfish, short-sighted view ignoring national peace and stability.

 **Allegation:** Distorts that the armed forces cooperate with foreign militaries (e.g., the US, UN peacekeeping) as losing their revolutionary nature, becoming "mercenaries", or depending on imperialists.
 * International defense cooperation is a consistent policy of multilateralization and diversification to protect the Fatherland early and from afar, not "losing one's nature."
 * Participating in UN peacekeeping demonstrates Vietnam's responsibility to the international community, elevating the country's position, and is completely different from being "mercenaries."